-Appraisal waivers are ineligible as a substitute for a Uniform Residential Appraisal Report for loans underwritten to the AMGC underwriting requirements.
+Appraisal waivers are ineligible as a substitute for a Uniform Residential Appraisal Report for loans underwritten to the AMGC credit union underwriting requirements.

-However, loans which meet the published Arch MI underwriting requirements that are submitted under the lender's AMGC Master Policy (as previously mentioned within this UW Manual) may use an appraisal waiver in place of a Uniform Residential Appraisal Report when offered by DU as detailed within the Arch MI Underwriting Manual.
+However, loans which meet the published Arch MI credit union underwriting requirements that are submitted under the credit union's AMGC Master Policy (as previously mentioned within this UW Manual) may use an appraisal waiver in place of a Uniform Residential Appraisal Report when offered by DU as detailed within the Arch MI Credit Union Underwriting Manual.
 The AMGC requirements would not apply in that case.